Droonga 1.0.8 has been released!

 - Accept virtual column like

-as a part of Groonga’scolumn_list
+_keyas a part of Groonga’scolumn_listcommand response.

 - Accept virtual column like